 "Bill is looking at the cow that the boy is pointing, and Max is looking at the cow that the girl is pointing at."
 (WS, IQ approx. 40)

 (Zukowski 2001)

 Williams Syndrome: Conclusive?

 While their language skills are quite impressive in comparison to other cognitive abilities, they still lag behind those of typically developing children of the same chronological age.

-Williams syndrome children show clear deficits on standardized tests of morphosyntactic knowledge.

-Also, they seem to produce more than they comprehend (like Wernicke's aphasia patients).
+Williams syndrome children also show clear deficits on standardized tests of morphosyntactic knowledge.
+In addition, while they may make grammatical errors similar to typically developing children (ex: contracting wanna when they shouldn't: Who do you wanna win the race?), they don't seem to recover from them the way that typically developing children do.
+They also seem to produce more than they comprehend (like Wernicke's aphasia patients).
 Often they can't answer questions about the stories they just told.

-Williams Syndrome: Neurological Underpinnings

-Williams syndrome brain is hypersensitive to processing faces and voices, and more of the brain is devoted to learning language.
+Williams Syndrome: Neurological Underpinnings Williams syndrome brain is hypersensitive to processing faces and voices, and more of the brain is devoted to learning language.
 So why does this lead to poorer performance in the end?
-Karmiloff-Smith et al. (1997): Learning device is only driven to find patterns and extract rules (like grammar) when the space available is insufficient to memorize everything.
+Karmiloff-Smith et al. (1997): Learning device is only driven to find patterns and extract rules (like grammar) when the space available is insufficient to memorize everything (similar to the "Less is More" idea of Newport (1990)).
 So, Williams syndrome children have a lot of memorization space...and subsequently not enough (unconscious) motivation to find patterns and make a more compact system of representation.

-Williams Syndrome: Implications

-Excellent lexical development, phonological memory

-Poor performance on grammar (and finding pattern regularities)

-Williams syndrome children may acquire language differently than typically developing children.
-Process is not the same, end result is not the same.
-Therefore, not as decisive about the separation of typical language development from general intelligence.
+Williams Syndrome: Implications Excellent lexical development, phonological memory Poor performance on some aspects of grammar (and finding pattern regularities) Williams syndrome children may acquire language differently than typically developing children.
+Process is not the same, and so end result (language system) may not be not the same.
+Therefore, this may not be as decisive about the separation of typical language development from general intelligence.

-Autistic Children

-Characteristics of Autism

-Always: impaired language and communication

-Includes: impaired social development, delayed and deviant language, insistence on sameness, and onset before age 30 months

-Variability: Distinction between lower- and higher-functioning individuals; linked to nonverbal cognitive abilities
+Characteristics of Autism Always: impaired language and communication Includes: impaired social development, delayed and deviant language, insistence on sameness, and onset before age 30 months Variability: Distinction between lower- and higher-functioning individuals; linked to nonverbal cognitive abilities